OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 :::hint
 There is no standard behavior to the creation of load balancers when configuring Ingress Controller resources.

 For example, the Google Cloud Ingress Controller will create a new load balancer for every Ingress resource.
 The [documentation](https://g.octopushq.com/GoogleCloudIngressFanOut) suggests to create a single Ingress resource to achieve a fanout pattern that shares a single load balancer.
+This can be achieved using the [Deploy Kubernetes ingress resource](../deploy-ingress/index.md) step.

 On the other hand, the [Nginx Ingress Controller resource installation procedure](https://g.octopushq.com/NginxIngressControllerDocs) creates a single LoadBalancer Service resource that is shared by default.
 :::